zer0cache/matic-docs/docs/supernets/bridge/statesync.md

   - edge
   - bridge
   - fxportal
-  - sidechain
+  - childchain
   - rootchain
   - statesync
 ---

-A Polygon Edge-based chain, that is, a `sidechain`, can connect to a layer 1 network, that is, a `rootchain` to send and receive messages.
+A Polygon Edge-based chain, that is, a `childchain`, can connect to a layer 1 network, that is, a `rootchain` to send and receive messages.

 A user sends a transaction into a [`StateSender`](../contracts/state-sender.md) contract.
-A [`StateReceiver`](../contracts/state-receiver.md) contract is present on the `sidechain` that is used to listen for state `data`.
+A [`StateReceiver`](/supernets/contracts/state-receiver.md) contract is present on the `childchain` that is used to listen for state `data`.

 ![Commitment Diagram](/img/supernets/commitment.png)

-The `sidechain` calls the `StateSync` method to synchronize the states.
-Once the length of the data that the `rootchain` reaches **2048**, that is, a predefined number of `StateSync`t events in the `rootchain`, the `sidechain` will create a commitment using a merkle trie for the `StateSync` objects.
+The `childchain` calls the `StateSync` method to synchronize the states.
+Once the length of the data that the `rootchain` reaches **2048**, that is, a predefined number of `StateSync`t events in the `rootchain`, the `childchain` will create a commitment using a merkle trie for the `StateSync` objects.

 The `root` of the Merkle trie is the *commitment root*.
 Edge uses the **memory pool** to